FriendsOfEpub/blitz-tasks/recipes/add-ids.md

 And every `span` which is a direct descendant of `p` would get an `id` starting with the prefix `fragment-`.
 A potential use case for this would be identifying sentences in a document.

-It’s worth mentioning `identify` will overwrite any existing `id` (it must be a single value), so you could even use this script for changing the pattern of noterefs and footnotes for instance.
+It’s worth mentioning `identify` will overwrite any existing `id` (it must be a single value), so you could even use this script to change the pattern of noterefs and footnotes for instance.

 ```
 {